We’ll dig deep into the health benefits of grapefruit – a fruit high in Vitamin C essential for our immune system.

-Another way of consuming grapefruit minus eating the fruit or drinking the juice is consuming it in tablet form.
+Another way of consuming grapefruit minus eating the fruit or drinking the juice is by consuming it in tablet form.

-Grapefruit seed extracts are made from the fruit, seeds and white membrane (otherwise known as the pith) of grapefruit.
+Grapefruit seed extracts come from the fruit, seeds and white membrane (otherwise known as the pith) of grapefruit.
 And many cultures use this to cleanse their bodies from harmful organisms .

-Not only is grapefruit extract beneficial to our internal organs it also proven to fight external organisms like candida .
-This property makes it a good option to wash fruits and vegetables and potent enough to replace chlorine as a water purification agent .
+Not only is grapefruit extract beneficial to our internal organs it also proved to fight external organisms like candida .
+This property makes it an excellent option to wash fruits and vegetables and potent enough to replace chlorine as a water purification agent .